-LAW REVIEW: A publication planned, researched, written and edited by students, Golden Gate Law Review has a dual function.
-It provides the traditional scholastic experience for the student while allowing him the opportunity to leave the classroom and library to perform a problem-solving function within the community.
-These goals are achieved by the definition of problems within the community; the establishment of priorities among those problems; performance of traditional legal and empirical research; determination of solutions to the problems under consideration; implementation of the solutions to the extent possible; and publication.
+LAW REVIEW: The Golden Gate Law Review is a publication which is planned, researched, written and edited in its entirety by students of the School of Law.
+It provides selected students with the traditional scholastic experience while allowing them the opportunity to perform a problem-solving function within the community.
+These goals are achieved by the definition of specific problems; establishment of priorities among those problems; performance of traditional legal and empirical research; determination of solutions to the problems under consideration; implementation of the solutions, if possible; and publication.